 The world record for longest throw of a paper airplane has been broken.

 Joe Ayoob throws a John Collins design, officially breaking the world record by 19 feet, 6 inches.
-The new world record, once verified by Guinness, will be 226 feet, 10 inches.
-The current record is 207 feet and 4 inches set by Stephen Kreiger in 2003.
+The new world record, once verified by Guinness, will be 69.14 meters (226 feet, 10 inches).
+The current record is 63.19 meters or 207 feet, 4 inches set by Stephen Kreiger in 2003.

 Ayoob was a quarterback for two seasons at Cal and played three years of arena football as a professional, so he knows about throwing… and knows about paper airplanes: he used to make them and throw them while he walked home from school as a kid!
 The airplane’s designer, John Collins, is known as The Paper Airplane Guy and has studied both origami and aerodynamics.